madidoan/GeneticsEvolutionSimulation/README.md

 # EvolutionSimulationGenetics
-cd to src and "python .\runSimulation\"
+cd to src and "python .\runSimulation.py"

 make sure you have all dependencies installed.
 I used pip to install pygame and numpy :)
 ## Picture of the game